apollographql/apollo-client-nextjs/RFC.md

 We should note that the terms "Client" and "Server" are a bit of a misnomer.
 * "Server components" aren't strictly rendered on a running server.
 While this is one case, these components can also be rendered during a build (such as static generation), in a local dev environment, or in CI.
-* "Client components" aren't strictly run in the browser.
-These are also executed in an SSR pass on the server, albeit with different behavior.
-Effects are not executed and there is no ability to rerender.
+* "Client components" are the React components we have known for years.
+They aren't strictly run in the browser.
+These are also executed in an SSR pass on the server, with a subset of the capabilities they would have in the browser: Effects are not executed and there is no ability to rerender.
+Because of the different environment, the `window` object is not available.

 In an effort to provide some clarity, I'll use the following terms: